scottweitzner/cleanupbot/README.md

 ##### To Download:
 `git clone https://github.com/scottweitzner/cleanupbot.git`

 The bot runs on a heroku server (I just use the free tier).
 In order to download this on your account you'll need to initialize a heroku server from the toolbelt.
-The slack API token must be added to the environment variables in heroku which can be doen by going to
+The slack API token must be added to the environment variables in heroku which can be done by going to your heroku dashboard, clicking settings, then clickig "reveal config variables"
 <img src="./screenshots/heroku_variable_example.jpeg" style="width: 500px;" />